acheam0/ArmaanB/README.md

-Don't use the proprietary, microsoft-owned, and totalitarian GitHub.
-Instead, try https://sourcehut.org or https://codeberg.org
+Instead of the monopolistic and proprietary Github, try https://sourcehut.org or https://codeberg.org

+All my code is hosted at https://git.armaanb.net